Yesferal/HornsApp-Android-DI/README.md

 val container = (application as MyApp).container
 ```

-## How to use: Register dependency without Tag
+## How to use: Register a simple dependency
- Some code is better than words, to register any dependency you just need:
+ Some times the code is better than words, to register any dependency you just need:

  ```kotlin
  container register Factory<String> { "Message: Hada Container is our first option !" }